See which Halloween candy is contributing to child labor and deforestation

 Those treats all come from major chocolate companies—Mars, Nestlé, and Hershey, respectively—that still have less than ideal protections in place to prevent child labor abuses in the countries they source cocoa from, according to a new audit from Green America, a nonprofit that focuses on encouraging environmentally friendly and socially just buying behaviors and business practices.

 In time for Halloween, Green America released the 2019 Chocolate Scorecard, which grades companies based on publicly available information about three criteria: their fair labor certification practices, other community empowerment initiatives beyond basic certification, and their efforts to end deforestation.
-Mars and Nestle received a “C+” while Hershey received a “C.” The only company to completely fail was Godiva.
+Mars and Nestlé received a “C+” while Hershey received a “C.” The only company to completely fail was Godiva.

-Green America’s top scorers, meanwhile, are less recognizable brands, though you can still find at most U.S. grocery stores: Alter Ego, Divine, Endangered Species, Equal Exchange, Shaman, Theo Chocolate, and Tony’s Chocolonely all earns an “A” grade.
+Green America’s top scorers, meanwhile, are less recognizable brands, though you can still find them at most U.S. grocery stores: Alter Ego, Divine, Endangered Species, Equal Exchange, Shaman, Theo Chocolate, and Tony’s Chocolonely all earned an “A” grade.

 As the Washington Post reported in June, America’s top chocolatiers have publicly pledged for decades that they’re working to stop child labor practices.
 Yet more than 2 million kids are estimated to be working in cocoa fields in West Africa.
 “We hope to put the scorecard out far enough in advance that consumers haven’t bought their Halloween candy yet,” says Charlotte Tate, the labor justice manager at Green America.
 “And then they can use of scorecards to purchase Halloween candy from more ethical brands.”